Programming-0101/TheBook/manuscript/chapter1-7.md

 The formal grammar for C# is actually quite large and complex.
 In fact, the grammars for most programming languages are so complex that they require another "language" to describe the grammar.
 An early and fairly standard language or means to express grammars is the **Bakus-Naur Form**, or *BNF*.

 For our purposes, we will present a much more *simplified* grammar.
-You can think of it as a modified BNF.
-The following sections express much of the grammar we will encounter as we begin our Objects-First introduction to C#.
-Check the appendix for the complete set of simplified C# grammar used in this book.
+The following sections express the bulk of the C# grammar used in this introduction to programming fundamentals in C#.

 ## Common Grammar Elements

-How to read the grammars.
+Most of the grammar rules in C# are quite short, defining the order of **keywords**, **identifiers** and **symbols**.
+In the following grammars, the use of square brackets (**`[]`**) indicate an optional part of the syntax for the grammar rule; those square brackets are *not* actual symbols in the final syntax of the grammar.
+With each of the rules is a very brief explanation.
+Later chapters will go into more depth and provide examples of how to use these grammars.

 ---